Don’t Bank on Them –

 I’ve always had a fraught relationship with banks, wherever I’ve been.

 I opened my first account with Midland when I started to earn money from a part-time library job while still at school.
 I think at the time they called themselves ‘the listening bank’.
 But whenever I cried for help, they wanted me to repay my overdraft.
 It helped that my brother-in-law was a Midland manager at the time.
-Not the same branch but he was still able to bale me out when needed.
+He’s a real gentleman.
+The same cannot be said for Midland.
+When I was working in Italy and had a static overdraft that was being neither repaid nor increased largely because I wasn’t using it, he was sort of blackmailed by my bank manager to repay my debt.

 So next time I was in Britain, I switched to Lloyds.

 But I get ahead of myself.
-Myself is still in Italy, where I need a bank to keep all the money I’m earning by working my butt off as a teacher of English.
+Myself is still in Italy, where myself needs a bank to keep all the money I’m earning by working my butt off as a teacher of English.
 To do this, all I needed was a fixed abode, which I had at the moment of opening my account.
 In fact I had quite a few fixed abodes during my time in the country, all of which pretty quickly came loose from their moorings.

 The one I chose was called La Cassa di Risparmio di Asti, or Saint Paul’s Savings Bank of Asti.
 The reasons for the choice should be obvious.
 I lived in Asti and was called St. Paul.
 Serendipity, I thought.

-So every payday, I dutifully went along with my savings book and deposited what I could against the day when the school s would close for the summer.
+So every payday, I dutifully went along with my savings book and deposited what I could against the day when the schools would close for the summer.

 This worked fine until, in circumstances, which in order to preserve the respect that my readers will feel due to me I shall withhold, I was robbed of my bank book, my passport and my substantial pre-summer pay packet.
 This happened in Turin, where I happened to be at the time.
-By the time I got back to the bank in Asti the day after to close the account, I found my savings had been claimed by the thief.
+By the time I got back to the bank in Asti to close the account, I found my savings had been claimed by the thief.

 Ahimé! as they say over there.